Post job

 Senior Accounting Clerks lead in a complex set of work staff and are responsible for performing governmental fund accounting that involves reporting and financial record keeping.
 They are responsible for resolving discrepancies, verifying and auditing financial reports, and inputting data into their financial accounting system.
 They must know methods of verifying and reconciling accounting records, accounts payable and receivable, and how to familiarize themselves with their firm's financial accounting software.
 They must also be skilled in handling large sums of cash with integrity and making manual arithmetical calculations with speed and accuracy.

-There are some key differences in responsibilities as well.
-For example, an account payables analyst responsibilities require skills like "customer service," "erp," "strong analytical," and "journal entries."
+There are some key differences in the responsibilities of each position.
+For example, account payables analyst responsibilities require skills like "customer service," "erp," "strong analytical," and "journal entries."
 Meanwhile a typical senior accounting clerk has skills in areas such as "credit card payments," "financial data," "customer accounts," and "accounts receivables."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Analysts are employees or individual contributors with a vast experience in a particular field that help the organization address challenges.
 They help the organization improve processes, policies, and other operations protocol by studying the current processes in place and determining the effectiveness of those processes.
 They also research industry trends and data to make sound inferences and recommendations on what the company should do to improve their numbers.
 Analysts recommend business solutions and often help the organization roll out these solutions.
 They ensure that the proposed action plans are effective and produce the desired results.

-But both careers also use different skills, according to real account payables analyst resumes.
-While account payables analyst responsibilities can utilize skills like "purchase orders," "reconciliations," "vendor invoices," and "expense reports," some analysts use skills like "troubleshoot," "data analysis," "management system," and "project management."
+Each career also uses different skills, according to real account payables analyst resumes.
+While account payables analyst responsibilities can utilize skills like "purchase orders," "reconciliations," "vendor invoices," and "expense reports," analysts use skills like "troubleshoot," "data analysis," "management system," and "project management."

 An account associate is responsible for supporting the accounting and finance department in performing accounting operations, bookkeeping functions, and other related clerical tasks.
 Account associates analyze and sort financial statements accordingly, assist on payroll processing, evaluate account reconciliations and receivables, create financial reports, and updating recent account information on the database.
 They also handle clients' inquiries and concerns, routing calls to the appropriate accounting staff or department.
 An account associate must have excellent analytical and communication skills, as well as comprehensive knowledge of the accounting principles.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from account payables analyst resumes include skills like "purchase orders," "vendor statements," "erp," and "strong analytical," whereas an account associate might be skilled in "work ethic," "strong work ethic," "develop leads," and "patients. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from account payables analyst resumes include skills like "purchase orders," "vendor statements," "erp," and "strong analytical," whereas an account associate is more likely to list skills in "work ethic," "strong work ethic," "develop leads," and "patients. "

-Account associates are known to earn similar educational levels when compared to account payables analysts.
-Additionally, they're 0.5% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.
+Account associates earn the best pay in the finance industry, where they command an average salary of $48,877.
+Account payables analysts earn the highest pay from the energy industry, with an average salary of $66,023.account associates typically earn similar educational levels compared to account payables analysts.
+Specifically, they're 0.5% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.

 An accounting associate is responsible for supporting the operations of the accounting department, ensuring the stability of the financial services and status of an organization.
 Accounting associates process invoices, update client accounts on the database, manage financial reports, assist with tax auditing and processing, monitoring the financial statements and activities of the organization, escalate financial disputes, and verify accounts receivable.
 An accounting associate must have excellent knowledge of the accounting industry, as well as exceptional analytical and time-management skills to perform clerical duties as needed under minimal supervision.